PowerShell/ProjectMercury/docs/Model-Registration.md

 Optional pareameters are:

 - `--description` - The description of the model
+- `--endpoint` - The HTTPS endpoint of the model
 - `--deployment` - The name of the deployment
 - `--openai-model` - The name of the OpenAI model used by the deployment
-- `--endpoint` - The HTTPS endpoint of the model
-- `--token-limit` - The maximum number of total tokens allowed for a chat completion call
 - `--prompt` - The system prompt for the model
 - `--trust` - The trust level of the model: `public` or `private`.
 Default is `public`.
 - `--key` - The API key for the model